WordlessMeteor/LoL-DIY-Programs/README.md

 		- Bot number configuration
 		- Client behavior simulation
 	- Another py file allows users to add bot players to already created lobbies, instead of recreating another lobby and clearing all players.
 Only this file is allowed to visit **unofficial** bot player information.
-	- Before Nexus Blitz formally returns, the consolidated version **can't** be used to create the Nexus Blitz lobbies.
-Please try the simplified consolidated version or programs that belong to `Nexus Blitz` directory.
+	- ~~Before Nexus Blitz formally returns, the consolidated version <b>can't</b> be used to create the Nexus Blitz lobbies.
+Please try the simplified consolidated version or programs that belong to `Nexus Blitz` directory.~~
 3. In this program set, `check_available_bots.py` and `check_available_gameMode.py` provide the functions of checking available bot players and game modes, respectively.
 	- **Please don't create any custom lobby while the former program is running**, in case wrong botIDs and wrong statistics are output.
 	- **Please don't create any custom lobby while the latter program is running**, in case unavailable lobbies may be output.
 (Neverthelss, this feature may be used to check the running process.)